 It is important to try to cover the target environment from multiple viewpoints and possibly different distances if necessary.

-You should aim to have as much as 50% overlap between images you want to match.
+You should aim to have even as much as 50% overlap between images you want to match.

 For best results, the same Feature Points should be matched in at least 3 different images.